 You can also get creative and try using metal platters, serving trays, or cookie sheets.

-Materials to make your own Punched Tin Pie Plate
+Materials to Make Punched Tin Pie Plates

 - Metal pie plate

 - Masking Tape